Cognitive Dissonance And Ways To Resolve It

 The things that one could try to do to manage the feelings are:

-• Accepting ideas or beliefs to justify or dispel the differences between their ideas or behavior.
+• Accepting ideas or beliefs to justify or dispel the differences between their ideas or behaviour.
 Sometimes, this can involve blaming others or external factors.

 • Hiding beliefs and actions from others.
 Some people may be embarrassed by their differing beliefs and actions and conceal their differences from other people to avoid feeling guilt and shame.

-Many people believe they’re logical, reliable, consistent, and adept in making decisions.
+Many people believe they’re logical, reliable, consistent, and adept at making decisions.
 Cognitive dissonance may alter their perceptions of themselves and their capabilities, and that’s why it is often uncomfortable and unsettling.

 Dealing With Cognitive Dissonance